aloknsingh/ibm_r4ml_biganalytics/README.md

 * How to use your favorite R utilities on big data.
 * Highlights the steps necessary to complete data preparation and exploration.

-### Source of data
+#### Source of data

-- We will use the Airline On-Time Statistics and Delay Causes from [RITA](https://www.transportation.gov/research-technology).
+* We will use the Airline On-Time Statistics and Delay Causes from [RITA](https://www.transportation.gov/research-technology).
 A 1% sample of the "airline" dataset is available [here](http://stat-computing.org/dataexpo/2009/the-data.html).
 All of the data is in the      public domain.
-- For this Code Pattern, we will use a subset of the above dataset, which is shipped with R4ML
+* For this Code Pattern, we will use a subset of the above dataset, which is shipped with R4ML
-- This Code Pattern can also work with the larger RITA dataset.
+* This Code Pattern can also work with the larger RITA dataset.

+#### Notebooks

+* [R4ML_Introduction_Exploratory_DataAnalysis.ipynb](notebooks/R4ML_Introduction_Exploratory_DataAnalysis.ipynb): for exploring the data we will be using
+* [R4ML_Data_Preprocessing_and_Dimension_Reduction.ipynb](notebooks/R4ML_Data_Preprocessing_and_Dimension_Reduction.ipynb):  performs data pre-processing and dimension reduction analysis.

 ## Flow

 ![](doc/source/images/architecture.png)